 Present in the country since 2008, the World Food Programme (WFP) works at all levels of Kyrgyz society – from the field level up to Government ministries – to ensure the voice and needs of vulnerable communities living in the remotest valleys is heard by decision makers.
 Close collaboration with and ownership by the Government ensure the long-term sustainability of programmes initiated by WFP.

 What the World Food Programme is doing in Kyrgyzstan

-School mealsWFP has created a sustainable, cost-effective model which the Government has replicated to further expand the reach of the programme, currently covering 950 primary schools across the country.
+School mealsWFP has created a sustainable, cost-effective model to introduce hot meals in about 500 primary schools.
+The Government is replicating WFP’s model to further expand the reach of the programme to all of 2,200 primary schools across the country.
 Every day, children receive one hot, nutritious meal comprising soups or cereal porridges, fresh pastries and vitamin-rich drinks.
 WFP provides fortified wheat for the meals as well as technical assistance and trainings for school cooks.

 Support for smallholder farmersWFP provides vulnerable families with food or cash as they build or rehabilitate productive assets, or undergo skills trainings, including on farming techniques, sustainable management of natural resources, post-harvest storage, processing and marketing.
 WFP has a special focus on empowering women, who make up a large proportion of the rural workforce but tend to work in lower-end value chains with less predictable incomes.
 WFP is planning to support 100,000 poor families.